-Marriage and civil partnership are both legal status given by the government to couples.
-In this sense, there are many differences and similarities among both options, and determining what is better for you will depend on your specific situation.
+Marriage and civil partnership are two legal statuses that regulates your relationship in Spain in the eyes of the Spanish government.
+In this sense, there are many differences and similarities among both options, and determining what is better for you will depend on each particular case and the interests of both members.

-That is why in this blog post we are determined to make sure you understand what each kind of legal relation involves.
+That is why in this post we will analyze the most important aspects for you to understand what each type of legal relationship actually entails.

 As mentioned before, the two options have some shared legal aspects as well as important differences you should consider.